Troubleshooting Guide

 Solution 3 (Install GPU Drivers):

 Make sure you installed the latest driver updates for GPU.
-If you use a NVidia and PLAYDECK 3.8b4 or newer, you can let PLAYDECK search for a newer Driver automatically.
+If you use a NVIDIA, you can let PLAYDECK search for a newer Driver automatically.

 Solution 4 (Bios):